RunKingProgram/GRAMMAR-Lambda/README.md

 #### Arguments

 #### Data
-An object class of list from the 1st step.
+An object class of list generated from the **Data** function.
 #### Estimateh2
 logicals.
-If TURE, heritability will be estimated and the estimate would be used for estimating breeding value.
-If this is unset or for large scale dataset, a moderate heritability is set by default at 0.5.
+If TURE, heritability will be calculated for estimating breeding values.
+If this is unset or for large scale dataset, heritability is set by default at 0.5.
 #### AssoTst
-You can choose correlation analysis software “GCTA” or “PLINK2.0” as prefer, “PLINK2.0” by default.
+You can choose software “GCTA” or “PLINK2.0” as prefer to implement association tests, and “PLINK2.0” is set by default.

 ### 3.3 GRL